Maps-Messaging/mapsmessaging_server/InterServerConnection_config.md

 * Local topic name
 * Remote topic name
-* Direction of message flow
+* Direction of message flow, Pull indicates that the local server will pull (subscribe) events from the other server, Push indicates that the local server will send events to the remote server
-* Selector to use to filter events
+* Selector to use as a filter for events, This is a standard JMS-Selector string.

 ```yaml
         links: